 This pie performs wonderfully with frozen fruit, just make sure you thaw it first.
 Frozen sliced rhubarb, which is available at some grocery stores, gives you the ability to make this pie in the hight of summer, or consider it a year-round option.

 As for assembly, crust is topped with filling, which is topped with a crumbly mixture of oats and butter and brown sugar.
 The entire things only gets better and more beautiful as it bakes, and there is a certain unkempt quality about it that is rustic and charming, requiring no fussing from you other than waiting for it to cool a bit before you dive in.

-Do you have plans this weekend?
+Do you have plans this week?
 You do now!
 Please bake this beautiful summer pie, share it with a friend, and come tell me about it.

 I love pie talk.

 for the filling…

 - 1 pound rhubarb, sliced into 1/2-inch chunks (frozen is fine, but thaw first)

 - 1 pound strawberries, hulled and quartered

 - 1/2 cup all-purpose flour